Ajons94/samuel-blog/content/posts/assignment-3.md

 # Assignment 3: My LLM Project

 ## Introduction
 For this assignment, I explored how to deploy and use two types of large language models (LLMs): an online model and a local model.
 My goal was to set them up, integrate them into my coding environment, and see how they could help with programming tasks.
 I chose Qwen from Silicon Flow for the online model and Ollama for the local model.
 I tested both, compared them, and even tried a bonus task to see how an LLM could assist with research.
-Below, I detail every step I took, the results, and my thoughts.
+Below, I've included a summary of every step I took, the results, and my thoughts.

 ## 1. Online Model API
 - **Model Selected:** Qwen from Silicon Flow